17 Best Things To Do in Florence

 When Stendhal, the famous French author, visited Florence in 1817 he had no idea that the vertigo he suffered from not being able to assimilate the sheer beauty of this Italian city would develop into a syndrome diagnosed as 'Florence Syndrome' or 'Stendhal Syndrome'.
 This is the evocative capacity of Florence, capital of the beautiful Tuscany and Renaissance city par excellence, which should be visited at least once in a lifetime.

-And if there is a maximum representative of this beauty and splendour, it is the Piazza del Duomo: located in the historic centre of Florence, declared a World Heritage Site, it is the most famous enclave of the city.
+And if there is a maximum representative of this beauty and splendour, it is the Piazza del Duomo, located in the historic centre of Florence, declared a World Heritage Site, which is the most famous enclave of the city.
 It encompasses the marvellous architectural ensemble formed by the Cathedral Santa Maria del Fiore, known as the Duomo, the Baptistery of San Giovanni and the Giotto's Bell Tower.
+Book a tour of the Duomo of Florence and don't miss any detail.

-Book a tour of the Duomo of Florence
+Book a tour of Florence Duomo

-2. Culture in the Uffizi Gallery
+2. Get cultured in the Uffizi Gallery

 Uffizi Gallery| ©Matt Twyman